Megha060199/SuperStore-Data-Streaming-Analysis/README.md

 - Unit test coverage is added in Unit Test Coverage.png
 - Stream processing means large files are handled lazily; use `StringIO` in tests or pass file-like objects to `stream_orders`.
 - Stddev defaults to sample (n-1); set `sample=False` if you need population metrics.

+## Additional notes to make it production grade
+-  Input validation & error handling: Wrap Order.from_row parsing with schema checks, helpful error messages (column + value), and a strategy for bad rows (skip-with-log vs fail-fast).
+Validate numeric conversions and date parsing instead of silent None.

+-  Single-pass aggregations: Current queries reread the CSV multiple times; refactor to either share a cached stream (noting iterator exhaustion) or build combined aggregations in one pass per execution.
+For large files this is a meaningful perf win.

+- Numerical semantics: Decide on sample stddev behavior for single observations; either return None/nan or document the current 0.
+Align with business definitions for YOY edge cases

+- Testing: Add integration tests over a real sample file, and tests for failure paths (bad date, missing column, zero sales) to ensure validation and logging work.
+Include property-based or fuzz tests for aggregations if feasible.

+- Testing: Add integration tests over a real sample file, and tests for failure paths (bad date, missing column, zero sales) to ensure validation and logging work.
+Include property-based or fuzz tests for aggregations if feasible.